 I'm with Vodafone and Vxt won't work.

-We are aware of two issues which some Vodafone users are experiencing.
+We are aware of a few issues which some Vodafone users are experiencing.

-If you are with Vodafone and use an Android device you should be able to fix the issue manually by following the instructions in the following article https://www.vxt.co.nz/post/issue-with-vxt-vodafone-users
+Setup Vxt and your voicemails are still going to Vodafone?
+If you are with Vodafone and use an Android device you will be able to fix this issue manually by following the instructions in the following article https://www.vxt.co.nz/post/issue-with-vxt-vodafone-users

 I've setup the app but now I'm not getting any voicemail.

 If you're having trouble receiving your voicemails it's always a good idea to make sure you setup the call forwarding correctly.

 You can quickly check to see if call forwarding is set up by getting a friend to call your phone number and letting it go to voicemail.